The field of medical testing can feel complex and difficult to understand. Thousands of tests exist for millions of different conditions.

 Antibody tests are often used to detect HIV.
 They can detect the presence of antibodies in the blood or oral fluid.
 Most rapid tests for HIV are antibody tests.

-On the other hand, when dealing with Hepatitis B, antibody tests tend to be used to determine immunity to the virus, whereas screening for the presence of Hepatitis B usually uses a surface antigen test or a PCR test.
+On the other hand, when dealing with Hepatitis B, antibody tests tend to be used to determine immunity to the virus, whereas screening for the presence of Hepatitis B usually uses an antigen test or a PCR test.

 When should I get an antibody test?

-The accuracy of an antibody test depends largely on the incubation period of the infection.
+The accuracy of an antibody test depends largely on the window period of the infection.

-The incubation period for an infection refers to the time between when a person becomes infected and when that infection can be reliably detected on a test.
+The window period for an infection refers to the time between when a person becomes infected and when that infection can be reliably detected on a test.

 Most infections must be in the body for a certain period of time (usually a few days to several weeks) before a test can reliably detect antibodies.